 This is issued to foreign residents who are granted permanent legal residency in Mexico.
 Items imported under this regime are deemed a definitive import and do not need to be returned to their point of origin.

-A Menaje de Casa exists for Mexican nationals living abroad who wish to bring back their goods and any work tools to Mexico.
+A special category of Menaje de Casa exists for Mexican nationals living abroad who wish to bring back their goods and any work tools to Mexico.
 Items imported under this regime are deemed a definitive import and do not need to be returned to their point of origin.

 Other types of Menaje de Casa

 If you are working in the clergy, for a national government, or in the diplomatic service, other types of Menaje de Casa might apply to your circumstances.
 Other specialized classifications also exist.
-You should seek advice from the Mexican Consulate, or your removal company—the good ones are well-versed in the rules and provide practical help to facilitate the smooth crossing of your personal goods into Mexico.
+You should seek advice from the Mexican Consulate, or your removal company—experienced removal companies are well-versed in the rules and provide practical help to facilitate the smooth crossing of your personal goods into Mexico.

 Documentation required for your Menaje de Casa